 When my heart acknowledged what my body always remembered, I was 50.
 Swamped with that first awareness, I asked the same question incessantly, trying desperately to stop asking it, only to find myself asking an instant later.
 “Why would you do that?
 Why would you do that?
 Why would you do that?”

 I know the answer now.
 Because she wanted to.

 In public school on Long Island I carried a lunchbox.
-I wanted a trite metal one with a flimsy latch and a matching plastic thermos with a cartoon character.
+I wanted a trite metal one with a flimsy latch and a matching plastic thermos with a cartoon character like everybody else.
 My mother made my lunchbox out of an old domed metal toolbox.
-She pasted snippings from magazines onto the black toolbox and varnished it to seal the surface.
+She pasted snippings from magazines onto the black toolbox and varnished them on to seal the surface images.
 I was terrorized by that lunchbox.
 I remember only two of the snippings.
 Along the spine of the toolbox, the part I saw daily when the box was snapped shut, was a community service warning from the State of New York.
 It read, “It is after dark, do you know where your children are?”
 Along the front rim, just below the latch, my mother made a sentence by clipping out these words, “Anything can happen…..after midnight.”
 Not for me.
 Every night the same thing happened.